 Why Credit Unions Often Offer the Best Rates

-Credit unions frequently provide the most competitive auto loan rates because they're member-owned, non-profit institutions.
+Credit unions frequently provide competitive auto loan rates because they're member-owned, non-profit institutions.
 They often approve loans for members with lower credit scores and offer rate discounts for existing relationships.
-Federal Reserve data consistently shows credit union auto loan rates averaging 1-2 percentage points lower than traditional banks.
+Federal Reserve data shows that credit union auto loan rates are often more favorable than traditional banks.

 For bad credit car loan strategies, credit unions remain your best first option, followed by online lenders that specialize in subprime auto financing.